Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 If you have red, tender swellings on your legs (erythema nodosum), you may be prescribed colchicine tablets to reduce the inflammation of your skin.

-For severe ulcers and lesions that do not respond to other treatments, other immunosuppressant tablets or biological therapies may be recommended.
+For severe ulcers and lesions that don't respond to other treatments, other immunosuppressant tablets or biological therapies may be recommended.

 Because of the potential risk of vision loss in serious cases, any eye inflammation caused by Behçet's disease should be carefully monitored by an ophthalmologist.

-Treatment for eye problems will often involve taking azathioprine and corticosteroid tablets, although corticosteroid eye drops may also be useful.
+Treatment for eye problems often involves taking azathioprine and corticosteroid tablets, although corticosteroid eye drops may also be useful.

-In severe cases where these treatments haven't helped, ciclosporine or biological therapies may also be recommended.
+In severe cases where these treatments haven't helped, mycophenolate mofetil, ciclosporine or biological therapies may also be recommended.

 For people with joint pain caused by Behçet's disease, conventional painkillers such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs) may sometimes help relieve the pain.